-Assisting with Whole Again will be a primary focus for 2019.
-Other efforts in consideration are listed below.
+Assisting with Whole Again is a primary focus.
+Additional considerations are listed below.

 Little Pantry efforts are beginning/continuing in the Cincinnati area.
 See locations HERE

-NOTE: need to be diligent and mindful of “When Helping Hurts” philosophy when pursuing all actions: “in perfect harmony with the community” needs to be a goal!!!
+NOTE: need to be diligent and mindful of “When Helping Hurts” philosophy in pursuing all actions: “in perfect harmony with the community” needs to be a goal!!!

 Mt.
 Washington School / Oyler School / Winton Terrace opportunities

-- Looks like Ms. Mo, WCPO and Tamaya Dennard may be potential leads on what might be done here?
+• Looks like Ms. Mo and WCPO may be potential leads on what might be done here?
 (See this article)

 CURRENT ACTIVITIES; UPCOMING DISCUSSION POSSIBILITIES